 “I studied in France and worked in Switzerland and Paris after University.
 I worked in multinational European corporation, and after a year, even though I was living an interesting and stimulating life in Paris, which for a guy from L.A. was ideal, I just couldn’t quite feel at home in Northern Europe, being brought up in Southern Californian.

-When I arrived in Madrid in 1989, after leaving the job, I was just passing through Madrid, and I dropped in on an ex-girlfriend from UCSB who was doing a study abroad program in Spain.
+When I arrived in Madrid in 1989, after leaving my job in Paris, I was just passing through Madrid, and I dropped in on an ex-girlfriend from UCSB who was doing a study abroad program in Spain.
 I had already lived in Hawaii, Scotland, Jersey, Italy, France and Switzerland, and these are all attractive places to live, so for me, Madrid was a pit stop on the way back to LA to run my fathers’ family business.
 Two weeks later, I was sitting in a café near Sol, swearing to myself that I was going to live for the rest of my life in Madrid.

 This oath was taken after two weeks of nonstop rain in November and I hadn’t even seen the sun yet.
 By the third week, I thought that sunny Spain was a myth that had disappeared beneath the universal deluge!
 I was living in a cheap pension behind Sol and hadn’t met anyone yet, but still, there was something in the air and the people, which was getting really quickly under my skin and into my blood.”